Edit Blog Post

 So, having discovered that Henkel

-soap contains up to 30% of environment harmful products less and that in case of accidental ingestion of Supernatrium
+soap contains up to 30%!o(MISSING)f environment harmful products less and that in case of accidental ingestion of Supernatrium

 bleach you must urgently call the customer care number, I was ready -all the muscles relaxed- to check out and resume my journey.
 I must thank the folks down at Supernatrium

 , because the scene of a poor devil who drank by mistake the afore mentioned bleach and, while being transported to the hospital, remembers that hadn't called the customer care number, tells the Ambulance driver to stop and get off searching for a phone booth to talk to the Supernatrium

 guys and tell them that their bleach tasted too dry for his palate, had really solved my problem with my brain switching from sex